aliyun/terraform-provider-alibabacloudstack/website/docs/r/instance.html.markdown

 * `enable_ipv6` - (Optional, ForceNew) Specifies whether to enable the IPv6 block.
 Valid values: `false` (Default): disables IPv6 blocks. `true`: enables IPv6 blocks.
 * `ipv6_cidr_block` - (Optional) The ipv6 cidr block of VPC.
 * `ipv6_address_count` - (Optional) The count of ipv6_address requested for allocation.
 If `enable_ipv6` is true. `ipv6_address_count` must be greater than 0.
+* `system_disk_tags` - (Optional) A additional mapping of tags to assign to the system_disk.
+    - Key: It can be up to 64 characters in length.
+It cannot begin with "aliyun", "acs:", "http://", or "https://".
+It cannot be a null string.
+    - Value: It can be up to 128 characters in length.
+It cannot begin with "aliyun", "acs:", "http://", or "https://".
+It can be a null string.

 ### Timeouts